zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    Using a negative amount is an error.

-   :cf: The counter family to use.
+   :param cf: The counter family to use.

-   :label_values: The label values to use for the counter.
+   :param label_values: The label values to use for the counter.

-   :amount: The amount by which to increment the counter.
+   :param amount: The amount by which to increment the counter.

    :returns: True if the counter was incremented successfully.